rokubop/talon-pack/README.md

 ## Dependency Management

-Check if your dependencies have newer versions installed locally, and update your `manifest.json` to match:
+Check if your local dependencies have newer versions than what's in your `manifest.json`, and update to match.
+Only compares against packages installed on your machine (does not check GitHub):

 ```bash
 tpack outdated                    # Show dependencies with available updates